caiusdebucean/Image-Captioning/README.md

 # Image-Captioning
 A Neural Network trained on MS-COCO to caption images.
-This is the second project of the [*Udacity Computer Vision Expert Nanodegree*](https://www.udacity.com/course/computer-vision-nanodegree--nd891).
+This is the second project of the [*Udacity Computer Vision Nanodegree*](https://www.udacity.com/course/computer-vision-nanodegree--nd891).

 ### Architecture